jmamath/Bottom-Sea-Detection/README.md

   * Echogram.mat ~ 30.45 GB
   * Filtering.mat ~ 47.12 GB

-The datasets and the procedure to get them is described in the File Data *Matecho_UserManual_18_05_2017.pdf* We describe it for the 2011 campaign because the structure of the data are similar in 2015.
+The datasets and the procedure to get them is described in here /Data/Matecho_UserManual_18_05_2017.pdf.
+A screen shot of the variables and a descriptive file are present in:
+* Data/2011 - three files Echogram_variables.jpg, Filtering_variables.jpg and Parameters_2011.txt
+* Data/2015 - three files Echogram_variables.jpg, Filtering_variables.jpg and Parameters_2015.txt
-I added a screen shot of all the variables of the following datasets Echogram, Filtering (see Filtering.jpg and Echogram.jpg in /Data).
-After having discussed further with the team of experts it seems that the following variables were relevant to learn from data : Time, Latitude, Longitude, Echogram, Depth and CleanBottom.
+ After having discussed with the experts team it seems that the following variables were relevant to learn from data : Time, Latitude, Longitude, Echogram, Depth and CleanBottom.
 Echogram and Depth correspond respectively to Echogram18 and Depth18 since we always take the lowest frequency (18 kHz) to draw the bottom line (Mainly because low frequency goes deeper).
 * Echogram is associated with Depth, in fact for every value of depth there is an echogram.
-* Depth has 2581 values each spaced by 0.1916m. `min(Depth) = 5.5`, `max(Depth) = 499.86928`
+* Depth is a grid with a regular spacing and each cell correspond to a value of depth in metres
 * CleanBottom are the values of the bottom set by the expert.
 * Time : numbers of second since January 1st 1970.